 Health Insurance (Kenko Hoken)

-The Kenko Hoken covers 70% of medical expenses, consultations, hospitalizations, and treatments.
-Insured individuals pay 30% of the cost, but there is a ceiling of 80,100 yen per month for medical expenses, ensuring that costs are not excessively high.
-Additionally, if the insured becomes unable to work due to injuries or illnesses, they can receive 60% of lost wages for up to one and a half years.
+The Kenko Hoken covers 70% of medical expenses, consultations, hospitalizations, and hospital treatments.
+Insured individuals pay 30% of the cost, but there is a cap of 80,100 yen per month for medical expenses, ensuring that costs are not excessively high.
+Additionally, if the insured becomes unable to work due to injuries or illnesses, they can receive 60% of lost wages for up to a year and a half.

-Another important benefit is maternity assistance.
-Pregnant women receive 60% of their salary during maternity leave, and there is a subsidy of 420,000 ienes for childbirth expenses.
+Another important benefit is maternity leave assistance.
+Pregnant women receive 60% of their salary during maternity leave, and there is a subsidy of 420,000 yen for childbirth expenses.
 The insurance also covers costs for orthopedic products, physiotherapy, and other medical treatments.

 Social Security (Kosei Nenkin)

-The Social Security is part of Shakai Hoken and provides a pension to workers when they reach 65 years of age, as long as they have contributed for at least 10 years.
+The Social Security is part of Shakai Hoken and provides a pension to workers when they reach 65 years of age, provided they have contributed for at least 10 years.
 Previously, the minimum contribution period was 25 years, but this has been reduced to facilitate eligibility.
-The pension is paid until the death of the holder, and if the insured passes away, their dependents are entitled to an annual pension that can exceed 1 million yen.
+The pension is paid until the holder’s death, and if the insured passes away, their dependents are entitled to an annual pension that can exceed 1 million yen.

 For those who become disabled, there is a disability pension.
-In addition, foreigners who contributed to the system can request a refund of their contributions upon returning to their country, depending on the length of contributions and certain conditions.
+Additionally, foreigners who have contributed to the system can apply for a refund of their contributions upon returning to their country, depending on the length of contribution and certain conditions.

 Enrollment in Shakai Hoken is mandatory for all employees who work more than 20 hours per week, have a contract of at least two months, and earn more than 88,000 yen per month.
 The company must register its employees in the system and cover 50% of the contributions.
 Self-employed workers and freelancers are not covered by Shakai Hoken but can enroll in Kokumin Kenko Hoken (National Health Insurance) and Kokumin Nenkin (National Pension).